Portable Microhaplotype Object (PMO)

 • Subsetting by specific targets

-• Subsetting by specific specimen_ids
+• Subsetting by specific specimen_names

-• Subsetting by specific experiment_sample_ids
+• Subsetting by specific library_sample_names

 • Subsetting by samples within specific metafields